jasonad123/mobdb/README.md

 all_versions <- mobdb_datasets("mdb-53", latest = FALSE)
 ```

-### Integration with tidytransit
+### Using with tidytransit

-The package integrates with [tidytransit](https://github.com/r-transit/tidytransit) for GTFS analysis:
+The package works with [tidytransit](https://github.com/r-transit/tidytransit) for GTFS analysis:

 ```r
 library(tidytransit)